MATLAB R2011b is available for download since midnight September 1, 2011!

 > Load calls to .mat files show up in the dependency report, but calls to files from xlsread do not.
 The .xls and .xlsx files need to show on the dependency report.

-Dependencies introduced by “xlsread” should be handled in the same way as, for example, calls to “load”, subject to the caveats in
+Dependencies introduced by “xlsread” should be handled in the same way as, for example, calls to “load”, subject to the caveats described in the doc.

 If you are seeing unexpected results from the analysis